raipragya/ActualmovieRatings/README.md

         Loss: Mean Squared Error (MSE) is used to optimize reconstruction quality.

     Training:
-        Online learning is performed for each user to minimize memory usage.
+        Online learning is performed for each user to minimize memory usage.(efficient on larger datasets of 1 million reviews also)
         Observations with non-zero ratings are prioritized to improve efficiency.
         RMSprop optimizer is used for gradient descent with regularization.